6.1. daslang-live — Live-Reload Application Host

 live/live_commands

-[live_command] annotation for REST-callable functions.
+[live_command] annotation for transport-callable functions.

 live/live_vars